Casiri (Tacna): Eruption history

+South view of Casiri.
+The dark rocks are the result of the most recent eruption.

 The Quaternary-age Casiri is one of the youngest volcanic systems in southern Peru with postglacial activity, and Peru's southernmost Holocene volcano.
 Holocene lavas sourced from fissure vents overlie Pleistocene-age moraines and are uneroded; radiometric dating on the volcano has yielded ages of 50,000 years and surface exposure dating has found ages of 6,000 ± 900 and 2,600 ± 400 years for two dark lava flows southwest and south of Casiri's main summit, respectively.

 There are no reported eruptions, but activity may or may not have occurred in historical time; there are hot springs and solfataras that are probably powered by Casiri's magmatic system.
 Casiri has been classified as a latent or potentially active volcano with a moderate threat level.
 Earthquakes in 2020 and 2021 in the area do not appear to relate to volcanic activity.

 In 2012, the Geophysical Institute in Peru announced that it would begin monitoring Casiri, along with two other volcanoes in southern Peru, with seismometers.
 They consider it a "low hazard" volcano.
 As of 2021, there are two seismometers and one instrument measuring the deformation of the volcano at Casiri.
 The installation of a network to detect deformation of the volcano is supposed to begin in 2022.